nikulpatel3141/nikulpatel3141.github.io/content/about.md

 # About Me

-## What I do

-I am currently working as a `Risk Analyst` at a Hedge Fund in London, though I spend most of my time coding.
-Reach out to me for more details.

 ## Getting in Touch
 Please contact me via LinkedIn/Email (details on the homepage) if you'd like to get in touch.